Common wheat

 Common wheat (Triticum aestivum), also known as bread wheat, is a cultivated wheat species.
-About 95% of wheat produced worldwide is common wheat; it is the most widely grown of all crops and the cereal with the highest monetary yield.
+About 95% of wheat produced worldwide is this species; it is the most widely planted of all crops by area (as of 2009) and the cereal with the highest monetary yield.

 Taxonomy

 Numerous forms of wheat have evolved under human selection.
 This diversity has led to confusion in the naming of wheats, with names based on both genetic and morphological characteristics.